elbaggarilab/elbaggarilab.github.io/index.md

 ---

-The Electron Microscopy of Quantum Materials (EMQmat) lab aims to visualize, understand and manipulate quantum materials at the atomic scale.
+The El Baggari lab uses <em> in situ</em> cryogenic electron microscopy to visualize, understand and manipulate quantum materials at the atomic scale.
 The lab is located at the <a href="https://www2.rowland.harvard.edu/">Rowland Institute at Harvard</a> in Cambridge, MA.